-Hiking Volcan Baru without a guide in Boquete, Panama isn’t tough but it does require some advance planning.
+It’s possible to take on the Volcan Baru hike without a tour – it isn’t tough but it does require some advance planning.
 Find out all the details to enjoy a beautiful sunrise overlooking both the Atlantic and Pacific oceans!

 Panama is a country of many faces & places, from the indigenous islanders to the mestizos of the cities – find out the most popular Panama tourist attractions to meet locals & fellow travellers alike!Read more

-There are several ways to climb Volcan Baru national park, but you need to be at the highest point for sunrise to witness the best views.
+There are several ways to hike to the summit of Volcan Baru National Park, but you need to be at the highest point for sunrise to witness the best views.
 It’s one of the best hikes in Panama.

 For more details check out our World Nomads review.

-The best way to hike Volcan Baru without a guide is to take the tourist shuttle ($5) that most hostels in town can arrange for free.
+The best way to hike Volcan Baru without a tour is to take the tourist shuttle ($5) that most hostels in town can arrange for free.

 Although sharing a taxi with friends would work out cheaper, it may be difficult to find one around midnight when you need to make the journey to the base of Volcan Baru.

 There are at least two companies that service trips to the volcano, but I don’t recommend the one booked by El Machico despite being a fabulous hostel (dorms $13-16).

 The safari painted truck kept overheating, and required donations from the drinking water to make it to the start!
 We’re not sure what is worse, not reaching the destination or having insufficient drinking water for a 12 hour hike?